ShengKuangCN/HRD_CT_Preclinical/README.md

 ##
-We will be updating the instructions shortly.
+Code and data will be uploaded upon publication.

 ## Citation